thunkable/docs-thunkable-com/ios/publish.md

 ![](/assets/publish-ios-fig-15.png)![](/assets/publish-ios-fig-16.png)

 ### Congrats!
-You are not ready to submit to the App Store.
+You are now ready to submit to the App Store.

 ---